 1. Spread almonds (or almond pulp) out on a baking tray lined with parchment, and dry-roast them in the oven at 200 degrees Celsius/390 degrees Fahrenheit.
 Stir every 5 minute or so and take them out when they are golden brown, usually this takes about 15 minutes.
 If you are using the almond pulp from the almond milk recipe it might take a few minutes more, and it is vital that they are completely dry before you take them out of the oven!

 2. Place the roasted almonds into a food processor and get working.
-Keep in mind that making nut butters take a lot of time, the exact amount depending on how good your food processor is.
+Make sure that you let them cool completely before proceeding to this step, as any steam will make it harder to process.
+Also keep in mind that making nut butters take a lot of time, the exact amount depending on how good your food processor is.
 It is however incredibly important that you do not get impatient and add in any liquids!
 If you do this, the entire batch is ruined.
 Usually it takes my food processor around 1o minutes of processing to reach the perfect creamy consistency.
 Remember to scrape down the edges when needed and even if it looks like it is going nowhere, hang in there.
 Suddenly it loosens up and you end up with smooth delicious almond butter!

 I am truly amazed of how versatile almonds really are.
 I mean, homemade almond milk and almond butter?
 YUM!
 I even made Spaghetti with “Meatballs” using the remaining almond mass after making the milk.
 The possibilities are endless it seems.